Inbound Number Lists

 2. Add and Configure Numbers in the Number List

-Learn to add numbers, set actions, and define length limits in a number list.
+Learn to add numbers, set actions, and define length limits in a Number List.

 2. Add and Configure Numbers in the Number List